craigmckeachie/react-course/labs/ts/testing/T6-TestingForms.md

          id: 1,
          name: 'Mission Impossible',
          description: 'This is really difficult',
-         budget: 100
+         budget: 100,
        });
        updatedProject = new Project({
          name: 'Ghost Protocol',
          description:
-           'Blamed for a terrorist attack on the Kremlin, Ethan Hunt (Tom Cruise) and the entire IMF agency...'
+           'Blamed for a terrorist attack on the Kremlin, Ethan Hunt (Tom Cruise) and the entire IMF agency...', });
-       });
        handleSave = jest.fn();
        handleCancel = jest.fn();